Mid 19th C, Camphor wood, original polychrome, Hunan.

 24” h.
 18½” w.
 16¾” d.

 This Buddha figure is seated padmasana (lotus position), with both hands holding a beggar bowl.
-He wears a loose flowing robe, falling open to reveal his chest.
-His hair is drawn up on top of his head and is completely covered by a tall elaborate crown with a knotted plait hanging down the nape and two long plaits escaping the crown to cascade to the shoulders.
+He wears a loose-flowing robe, falling open to reveal his chest.
+His hair is drawn up on top of his head and is completely covered by a high elaborate crown with a knotted plait hanging down the nape and two long plaits escaping the crown to cascade to the shoulders.
 His face, with downcast eyes, bears a benevolent expression.

 This wood figure is composed mainly of camphor, with a different piece of wood for repair at the base due to damage from aging.
-It is painted with natural mineral pigments and there is sign of gilding.
-Both have faded with age.
-The wood surface shows some cracks from aging and weathering.
+It is painted with natural mineral pigments and shows traces of gilding, both elements have faded with age.
+The wood surface shows some cracks from weathering.
 This aging process produced a wonderful patina on this Buddha figure.
 A curator at the Phoenix Art Museum has said in a magazine that authentic antique Buddha figures are very hard to find today, that most are already in private collection or in museums.
-So, this big Buddha is a treasure to collect.
+So, this big Buddha, with aging patina to prove its authenticity, is a treasure to collect.